-The Hotamışlıgil Lab at the Sabri Ülker Center studies innate adaptive pathways involved in metabolic health and diseases such as obesity, diabetes, cardiovascular disease and asthma.
+The Hotamışlıgil Lab at the Sabri Ülker Center is located in the Department of Molecular Metabolism at the Harvard TH Chan School of Public Health.
 For the past 25 years, our lab has made important contributions to the burgeoning field of “immunometabolism”, studying the interactions between metabolic and immune responses as critical drivers of numerous chronic diseases.
 In the last decade, we have approached immunometabolism in these two paths: organelle homeostasis and lipid metabolism.
 Using biochemical, genetic, and physiological studies, we aim to find novel pathways and preventive, therapeutic solutions to today’s greatest threats to global human health.
-The environment in our laboratory is collegial, supportive and diverse.
+The environment in our laboratory is collegial, supportive, and diverse.
 One of the greatest powers of science is its ability to unite people, where representatives from every nation, culture, ethnicity, religion, and lifestyle can work together for a common purpose.
 This is most evident in the Sabri Ülker Center, where we come together to tackle challenging questions and dream to make a positive impact on human life.